 An e-commerce account running Performance Max with product feeds requires completely different expertise than a B2B SaaS account running Search campaigns with landing pages.
 The bid strategies are different.
 The optimization levers are different.
 The metrics that matter are different.
 Even the way you read a search term report changes based on the business model.

 When you hire one person, you get their specific experience.
 If they are excellent at e-commerce Shopping campaigns but your new client is a law firm running lead gen, there is a skill gap.
-You cannot hire a specialist for every niche - not at 5-10 accounts.
+You cannot hire a specialist for every niche, not at 5-10 accounts.

 At Improtics, we manage accounts across e-commerce, lead generation, B2B, and local services in 5 countries.
 When we see a problem in one account, we often recognize it because we solved the same problem in a different industry last month.
 Last week, a technique the team learned optimizing product feeds for a cookware brand helped us restructure a Performance Max campaign for a golf equipment retailer.
 That cross-pollination is the advantage of working with a specialist team that sees patterns across dozens of accounts.

 A single hire sees the inside of your 6 accounts.
 A partner sees the inside of many more.
 That difference in pattern recognition shows up in faster optimization, fewer wasted tests, and better results.
+It is one of the quieter signs you need a Google Ads partner, but for agencies with mixed client rosters it is often the most valuable.

 Sign 4: Your "PPC Person" Is Actually Your SEO Person With Extra Work

-We see this in at least 3 agencies every quarter, and it is the most expensive mistake on this list - because it looks like it is working when it is not.
+We see this in at least 3 agencies every quarter, and it is the most expensive mistake on this list, because it looks like it is working when it is not.

 The setup: an agency has an SEO specialist or marketing generalist who "also does Google Ads."
 They passed the Google Ads certification (which takes about 4 hours and proves almost nothing).
 They know the interface.
 They can set up a campaign.
 They are managing 3-5 accounts on top of their primary job.

 The results are mediocre.
-Not catastrophically bad - just consistently underwhelming.
+Not catastrophically bad, just consistently underwhelming.
 Accounts get checked twice a week instead of daily.
 Search term reviews happen monthly instead of weekly (in our experience, weekly search term reviews catch 15-25% more wasted spend).
 Bid adjustments are reactive, not proactive.
 Testing is nonexistent because there is no time.

 The hidden cost is not just the subpar performance.
 It is the opportunity cost.
 Those accounts could be performing 25-40% better with dedicated management.
 At $5,000/month in ad spend per client, a 30% improvement in efficiency means $1,500/month in better results per client.
 Across 4 accounts, that is $6,000/month in value your clients are not getting.

 And your SEO person?
 They are stretched thin, doing B-minus work on PPC instead of A-plus work on SEO.
 Everyone loses.
+When results slip, clients do not blame the staffing model, they blame your agency, and that is how a "we do everything in-house" story turns into churn.

 A partner immediately solves both problems.
 Your team focuses on what they were hired to do.
 The PPC accounts get full attention from someone whose entire professional life is Google Ads optimization.
 Quality goes up on both sides.
+If your best marketer is quietly moonlighting as a part-time PPC manager, that is one of the clearest signs you need a Google Ads partner on this whole list.

 Sign 5: You Want to Test PPC Revenue Before Betting the Business On It